abinit/abinit/doc/tutorial/eph4zpr.md

 \end{equation}

-where $g_{mn\nu}^{2,\DW}(\kk,\qq)$ is an effective matrix element that, within the **rigid-ion approximation**, can be expressed in terms of the $\gkq$ matrix elements using the invariance of the QP energies under infinitesimal translation [[cite:Giustino2017]].
+where $g_{mn\nu}^{2,\DW}(\kk,\qq)$ is an effective matrix element that, within the **rigid-ion approximation**, can be expressed in terms of the standard $\gkq$ matrix elements using the invariance of the QP energies under infinitesimal translation [[cite:Giustino2017]].

-At the level of the implementation, the number of bands in the two sums is defined by [[nband]] while the $\qq$-mesh is specified by [[eph_ngqpt_fine]] (or [[ddb_ngqpt]] if the DFPT potentials are not interpolated).
+At the level of the implementation, the number of bands in the two sums is defined by [[nband]] while the $\qq$-mesh for the integration is specified by [[eph_ngqpt_fine]] (or [[ddb_ngqpt]] if the DFPT potentials are not interpolated).
-The list of temperatures in Kelvin is defined by the [[tmesh]] input variable.
+The list of temperatures in Kelvin is Constructed from [[tmesh]].

-For the sake of simplicity, the dependence on $T$ will be omitted in the following of this tutorial.
+For the sake of simplicity, the T-dependence will be omitted in the next equations.
-Keep in mind, however, that all the equations in which $\Sigma$ is involved have an additional dependence on the physical temperature T.
+Keep in mind, however, that all the expressions in which $\Sigma$ is involved have an additional dependence on the physical temperature T.

 !!! important